 The actual shape of your cornea can change after wearing them for a while.
 Blink patterns and tear film can change as patients adapt to wearing contacts.
 If you understand there is always a bit of trial and error to obtain the best fit, chances are you will be a successful contact lens wearer.

 #2 Refractive Error

-The way patients comply with recommended handling, cleaning, storage, replacement and the prescribed wearing schedule has a significant influence on success.
-Lenses must be clean to perform their best and eyes are more tolerant to a consistent wearing schedule.
+The way patients comply with recommended handling, cleaning, storage, replacement, and the prescribed wearing schedule has a significant influence on success.
+Lenses must be clean to perform their best and eyes are more tolerant of a consistent wearing schedule.

 #4 Hygiene & Environment

 Hygiene and the environment also have an influence on success.
 Lid hygiene can affect the chemistry and production of tears necessary for hydration and comfort.
 Lid conditions such as blepharitis, meibomitis, or other lid abnormalities, can affect the secretion of the oil glands that keep our tears from evaporating too quickly.

 Contact lenses become soiled more quickly if the eyes are dry.
 Patients who have dry eye can be treated prior to contact lens fitting to improve their chances for success.

 As we age, our eyes have a tendency to become drier, and many previously successful contact lens wear may lose their compatibility with contact lenses.
 Many of our patients regain their success with contacts by improving their “dry eye” symptoms with therapy.

 Many contact lens failures, however, are able to experience success with refractive or intraocular lens replacement surgery.
 We can evaluate and recommend the best option if your contacts can no longer be tolerated.